Welcome to the CNC!

 • Derek Warner & Matthew Higgins

 We are already looking ahead to next year.
 The 2026 Covington Beautification Awards Nominations will open next Spring.
 You are encouraged to nominate yourself or a neighbor!
-Have any questions?
-Feel free to send us an email to cbaward@gmail.com.
+Feel free to contact us with any questions.

 Keeping with annual tradition, we will host a special awards ceremony in the Fall to honor and recognize the outstanding achievements of the winners.
 Following are eligibility considerations.